BeLuckyDaf/snakes-game-tutorial/README.md

 Let's use your newly written bot with the one, provided by us.
 Even though, they actually are the same.

 `java snakes.SnakesUIMain johndoe.SampleBot student.MyBot`

+*Note: this command is executed in the folder with already compiled .class files, not in the src directory. **You do not need** to worry about this if you are using an IDE, such as IntelliJ Idea.*

 If you are using any IDE, you could add those program arguments to be added automatically whenever you want to run or debug the program.